coala/coala/docs/Users/Install.md

 On windows, you can download gettext manually from
 <http://gnuwin32.sourceforge.net/packages/gettext.htm>.

+On OSX, gettext can be installed using `brew install gettext`.

 ## eSpeak (*)

 If you want to use coalas voice outputter you need to install eSpeak from